 Formula to determine.

-To determine if a two day cure has occurred, the today function uses the current date and subtracts the mold date.
-This type of calculation will give the difference of the two date resulting in the number of days that have passed.
+To determine if a two-day cure has occurred, the today function uses the current date and subtracts the mold date.
+This type of calculation will give the difference between the two dates resulting in the number of days that have passed.

-Since the if formula is looking for a number greater than 2, a "Yes" appears in the cell.
-Otherwise, a "No" would appear until following days trigger the TODAY function to result in a difference greater than two.
+Since if the formula is looking for a number greater than 2, a "Yes" appears in the cell.
+Otherwise, a "No" would appear until the following days trigger the TODAY function to result in a difference greater than two.

-The calculation that determines that days till the due date is straight forward.
-The cell reference C4 represents the due which is subtracted by the todays date.
-The result will be the amount of day left until the due date occurs.
+The calculation that determines the days till the due date is straightforward.
+The cell reference C4 represents the due which is subtracted by today's date.
+The result will be the amount of days left until the due date occurs.

 Microsoft. (n.d.).
 TODAY function.
 Retrieved January 5, 2020, from https://support.office.com/en-us/article/today-function-5eb3078d-a82c-4736-8930-2f51a028fdd9.